Dividend Stock Portfolio

 Low Cost Brokerage Accounts

 Over the years of building this dividend stock portfolio, we have used a variety of low cost brokerage accounts.
-After several years, we have narrowed down the brokers we use to two different companies – Fidelity and M1 Finance.
+After several years, we have narrowed down the brokers we use to our favorite – Fidelity.

-We had used a few others like LOYAL3 who closed down and Robinhood who is still in operation today.
+We had used a few others like LOYAL3 who closed down, Robinhood who is still in operation today, and M1 Finance.

 Our Stock Holdings